NJHayward/NickScrollAnimation/README.md

     [ElementSelector, NickScrollAnimationType, AnimationTime, MaxWidthToPerform, MinWidthToPerform, IncrementAmount] )

-ElementSelector :  the selector for the element  e.g  #myeleId or .myEleClass NickScrollAnimationType : the animation effect wanted, see above section
+ElementSelector :  the selector for the element  e.g  #myeleId or .myEleClass<br />
+NickScrollAnimationType : the animation effect wanted, see above section
 AnimationTime: length of time for the animation to perform
 MaxWidthToPerform: If set will only perform the animation when below this width.  good for alternate animations in mobile views